Skip to content

 Standards

-ETSI EN 303 645 is the foundational cybersecurity standard for consumer IoT devices — defining 13 security provisions covering default passwords, software updates, vulnerability disclosure, and secure communications that form the baseline for RED and CRA compliance.
+Foundational IoT security standard — 13 provisions on default passwords, software updates, vulnerability disclosure, and secure communications for RED and CRA.

 EN 62368-1